stulp/dmpbbo/demos/robot/README.md

 ## Step 2: Define the task (i.e. cost function) and implement executing rollouts on the robot

-Defining the task requires you to make a class that inherits from `dmp_bbo.Task`, and implements the following functions:
+Defining the task requires you to make a class that inherits from <a href="../../dmpbbo/bbo_for_dmps/Task.py">`Task`</a>, and implements the following functions:

 * `evaluate_rollout(cost_vars, sample)`.
 This is the cost function, which takes the cost-relevant variables (`cost_vars`) as an input (and the sample for regularization), and returns the cost associated with the rollout. `cost_vars` thus defines the variables the robot needs to record when performing a rollout, as these variables are required to compute the cost.
 * `plot_rollout(cost_vars)`.
 This function visualizes one rollout.

-The task, in this case `TaskThrowBall` is save to file as JSON with the following script:
+The task, in this case <a href="TaskThrowBall.py">`TaskThrowBall`</a> is saved to file as JSON with the following script:

 ```
 python3 step2_define_task.py results/
 ```

 The task converts cost-relevant variables into a cost.
 The robot, which is responsible for executing the rollouts, should write the cost-relevant variable to a file.
 Therefore, the user must write an interface to the robot that reads a dmp, executes it, and writes the results to a file containing the cost-relevant variables.
-In this demo, this interface is the executable `robotExecuteDmp` (compiled from `robotExecuteDmp.cpp`).
+In this demo, this interface is the executable `robotExecuteDmp` (compiled from <a href="robotExecuteDmp.cpp">`robotExecuteDmp.cpp`</a>).
 Executing and plotting the initial DMP can be done with:

 ```
 # Execute the DMP on your robot, and write cost-vars